Printmaker

 Common commercial or educational tasks include:

-• oversee the day-to-day tasks associated with running a small business, for example keeping accounts or developing an advertising strategy
+If you're self-employed, you will also have to oversee the tasks associated with running a small business, for example running and financing a workshop or studio, keeping accounts, and developing an advertising and marketing strategy.

 Salary

-Most printmakers have to supplement their income through additional work, such as teaching or providing technician services.
+Most printmakers have to supplement their income through additional work, such as teaching, running community arts projects or printmaking workshops, or providing technician services.

 Working hours